budget-manager/budget-manager.github.io/index.md

 ### Summary of current state of the project

 #### Description of the current state
+>the application is in a working state and interacts with the webservice side correctly.
+There are some unsolved issues in last minute changes that we have decided to leave out for now in order to
+>present a functioning app.

 #### List of aesthetic improvements
+>We did not find the time anymore to work on the colors, the layout, the text size, the buttons etc.

 #### List of functional stretch goals
    * progress notifications